hardwario/docs/chester/catalog-applications/chester-push.md

 # CHESTER Push

-This chapter describes the core functionality, hardware description and example JSON message of the catalog application CHESTER Push.
+This chapter describes the core functionality, hardware description, and example JSON message of the catalog application CHESTER Push.

 :::caution